-On this day in 1948, the U.S. Supreme Court issues a decision in U.S. v.
+On May 3, 1948, the U.S. Supreme Court issues a decision in U.S. v.
 Paramount Pictures, et al., the government’s long-running antitrust lawsuit against Paramount Pictures and seven other major Hollywood movie studios.

 The government’s case accused the studios of violating the Sherman Antitrust Act in their total control over movie distribution and exhibition.
 At the time, the seven studios controlled almost all the country’s movie theaters, either through ownership of their own theater chains or through a process known as “block booking,” in which independent theater owners signed contracts with the studios that required them to show a given number (or “block”) of films.
 In their antitrust case, the government was demanding that the studios end block booking and get rid of either their distribution arms or theaters.